raphael-chir/pem-demo/README.md

 ## EDB Repository Token
 To install EPAS you need an access to EDB Repository.
-It is free, you can go to https://www.enterprisedb.com/do how to do.
+It is free, you can go to https://www.enterprisedb.com/docs/repos/ to read how to do.
 Create a file named .edbtoken and past your key into it

 ## Start